Doubly Stochastic Neighbor Embedding on Spheres: Introduction

 We propose two techniques to overcome the above-mentioned drawback.
 First, we impose a doubly stochasticity constraint on the input similarity matrix.
-Two-way normalization has been shown to improve spectral clustering \cite{zass2006doubly} and here we verify that it is also beneficial for data visualization.
-Moreover, if the neighborhood graph is asymmetric, for example, $k$-Nearest-Neighbors ($k$NN) or entropy affinities \cite{van2008visualizing,vladymyrov2013ea}, we provide an efficient method for converting it to a doubly stochastic matrix.
+Two-way normalization has been shown to improve spectral clustering \citep{zass2006doubly} and here we verify that it is also beneficial for data visualization.
+Moreover, if the neighborhood graph is asymmetric, for example, $k$-Nearest-Neighbors ($k$NN) or entropy affinities \citep{van2008visualizing,vladymyrov2013ea}, we provide an efficient method for converting it to a doubly stochastic matrix.

-Second, we observe that the data points are often distributed approximately around a sphere if the input similarity matrix is doubly stochastic.
-We provide theoretical analysis of the observation.
-The observation and its analysis suggest we replace the two-dimensional Euclidean embedding space with spheres in the three-dimensional space.
-Since there is no global center or periphery on the sphere geometry, the visualization is naturally free of ``crowding-in-the-center'' problem.
-Moreover, we present an efficient projection step for adapting a SNE method with the spherical constraint.
+Second, we observe that the data points are often distributed approximately around a sphere if the input similarity matrix is doubly stochastic, and we provide a theoretical analysis of this phenomenon.
+Our analysis suggests replacing the two-dimensional Euclidean embedding space with spheres in the three-dimensional space.
+Since there is no global center or periphery on the sphere geometry, the visualization is then naturally free of ``crowding-in-the-center'' problem.
+Moreover, we present an efficient projection step for adapting an SNE method with the spherical constraint.

-We tested the proposed method on three real-world datasets and compared it with 2D and 3D t-SNE.
+We tested the proposed method on several real-world datasets and compared it with the state-of-the-art SNE method, t-SNE \citep{van2008visualizing}.
 The new method is superior to t-SNE in resolving the crowding problem and in preserving intrinsic similarities.

 In the next section we briefly review SNE methods.
 We then discuss doubly stochastic similarity matrix and spherical embedding in Sections \ref{sec:dssm} and \ref{sec:sedssm}, respectively.
-The related work is reviewed in Section \ref{sec:rw}.
-We present the experimental results in Section \ref{sec:exp} and conclude the paper in Section \ref{sec:conclusion}.
+We present experimental results in Section \ref{sec:exp} and conclusions in Section \ref{sec:conclusion}.